vedma1337/EGS-IPA/README.md

 # EGS IPA repository

 Celestial has partnered with Signulous and because of that they will be releasing ipa files after a few days.
-Signulous costs 20$, so I will post my modified ipa files in this repository.
+Signulous costs 20$, so I will post my non-modified and modified ipa's by me in this repository after the update releases.

 ## Support and news
 **Discord server:** [Mine](https://discord.gg/dJRQP8vJPp)